 As a result of the many responsibilities they occupy, professionals in the Manufacturing and Distribution Industry are regularly faced with a multitude of challenges.
 Talent shortages and cybersecurity are just a few of the problems facing the industry.
 Likewise, there is an abundance of accounting and tax hot topics currently impacting manufacturing and distribution businesses.
-This article evaluates some of the more impactful challenges to consider as you plan for 2019.
+This article evaluates some of the more impactful challenges for manufacturers in 2019.

 Sales and Use Tax